 11.5.2.
 OUTCOME: IMPROVED WARINESS OF CITIZEN ON ENVIRONMENTAL AND CLIMATE CHANGE ISSUE

-The outcome to will be achieve to commencing environmental and climate change education to the population on the issue related the environment and their active engagement in environmental protection actions, cleanup campaign and also information on the climate change adoptability.
+The goal is to initiate environmental and climate change education for the population, addressing environmental issues and encouraging active engagement in protection actions, cleanup campaigns, and climate change adaptability information.

 11.6.
 SO.6: PROTECT CULTURE HERITAGE AT RISK